nbarbettini/recaffeinate.co/content/post/enforce-https-aspnetcore-api.md

 banner: lynda-rest-api
 ---

 Most ASP.NET developers are familiar with the `[RequireHttps]` attribute that forces HTTPS connections for a particular route or controller.
-However, if you're building an API, the [ASP.NET Core documentation][docs-enforce-ssl] includes this warning:
+However, if you're building an API in ASP.NET Core, the [official documentation][docs-enforce-ssl] includes this warning:

 > Do **not** use RequireHttpsAttribute on Web APIs that receive sensitive information.
 RequireHttpsAttribute uses HTTP status codes to redirect browsers from HTTP to HTTPS.
 API clients may not understand or obey redirects from HTTP to HTTPS.